Who Is Nia? The Woman Behind HerDailySpace | Real Story

 What Happened When I Did Not Give Up

 Five years later I have multiple blogs.
-I have income that I built from scratch with my own hands and my own words.
+I have income I built from scratch with my own words and my own work.
 I have a house in my name.
 A car I paid for myself.
 A daughter in a school I am proud of.
-Travels I fund alone.
-And a version of myself that the woman five years ago would not have believed was possible.
+Travels I plan and fund alone, not because I am rich but because I decided that experiencing the world was not a reward I needed to earn later.
+It was something I was going to build into the life I was creating now.

 Why I Built HerDailySpace